secure-systems-lab/code-style-guidelines/git-github-introduction.md

 [repy_v2](https://github.com/SeattleTestbed/repy_v2) developers to collaborate.
 The user can make additional changes to the pull request (for example, to address an issue raised) by pushing commits to the user's forked repository.
-In the following example, the user first edits the `README.txt` file and saves the changes before issuing **git add README.txt**:
+In the following example, the user first edits the `LICENSE` file and saves the changes before issuing **git add LICENSE**:

 ```
-$ git add README.txt
+$ git add LICENSE

 $ git commit -m "Add missing section to README noticed by reviewer"